-William Parr-England's oldest man -married the third time at 120, worked a the fields till 132 and lived 20 years onger.
-People should be youthful at 0.
-James Wright of Spurlock, Ky., hows how to remain young.
-"I feel longer. shows how to remain young.
-"I feel just like a 16-yeur-old boy," he writes, "after taking six bottles of Electric Bitters.
-For thirty years Kidney trou-ble made life a burden, but the first well known mining, banking man and capitalist, and H. P. Clark, cashier of the Commercial National bank of this city, has acquired a controlling interest in the Merchants' bank in the Judge building, taking possession to-day.
-The capital stock of the bank is to be increased from \$100,000 to \$250,-000.
-The new officers will be H. P. Clark, president; John J. Daly vice president; A. H. Peabody, second vice president; W. H. Shearman, cashier.
-Board of directors, John J. Daly, W. J. Halloran, formerly president of the in-stitution; W. S. Henderson, F. M. Wilson, A. Fred Wey, H. C. Edwards and H. P. Clark, Messrs.
-Halloran, Henderson, Wilson and Wey were di-rectors of the bank under the old regime.
-Messrs.
-Clark, Peabody and Shear-man have been for years cashier, and terest in the Merchants' bank in the man have been for years cashier, and the two assistant cashiers of the Com-mercial National bank, Mr. Clark com-ing from the Wells-Fargo bank on its dissolution three years ago.
-These ing from the Wells-Fargo bank on its dissolution three years ago.
-These three officials immediately handed in their resignations to President J. E. Cosgriff of the Commercial National yesterday afternoon, and their succs-sors will be appointed as soon as a meeting of the directors of the bank can be called.
-George E. Chandler, vice president, Eugene Chandler, Casbler and W H Eugene Chandler Cashler, and W. H. Bramel of the Merchants' bank under the late regime, resigned to make room for the new talent from the Commer-cial bank.
-The Merchants' bank was organized nearly a year ago, and under its enterprising management, has grown to a position of stability and development; art exhibitions, some practical method of moving good ex-hibitions from place to place; the edu-cation of the public by lecture courses UTAH ARTISTS MEET TO SELECT DELEGATES on the fine arts; more effective con-trol of government fine arts, the possi-bility of a bureau, with consulting board, to control the fine arts of the government; art education; free en-try of foreign works of art.
-The officers of the National Academy Call Issued for a Gathering at the Commercial Club Tomorrow Night.
-The officers of the National Academy of Art include: President, J. Pierpont Morgan, New York; first vice president, Charles L. Hutchinson, Chicago; second vice presi-dent, Charles M. Foulke, Washington, D. C.; third vice president, H. Win-throp Pierce, Boston, Mass.; secretary, Glenn Brown, Washington, D. C.; treas-urer, E. Francis Birgs, Washington, P. C.; treas-M. M. Young, president of the Society of Utah Artists, this morning issued a call for a meeting at the Commercial The object of the gathering, which E. Francis Riggs, Washington, urer. s open to all people interested in art, STRUCK BY A TRAIN.
+William Parr-England's oldest man inarried the third time at 120, worked in the fields till 132 and lived 20 years longer.
+People should be youthful at 80.
+James Wright of Spurlock, Ky., 80.
+James Wright of Spurlock, Ky., shows how to remain young.
+"I feel just like a 16-yerr-old boy," he writes, "after taking six bottles of Electric Bitters.
+For thirty years Kidney trou-ble made life a burden, but the first bottle of this wonderful medicine con-visced use L had found the greatest chants' bank of this city.
+The matter has been kept very quiet.
+The announcement is that John J. Daly, the well known mining, banking man and capitalist, and H. P. Clark, cashier of the Commercial National bank of this organized nearly a year ago, and under its enterprising management, has grown to a position of stability and THE ROUND OF THE THEATERS THEATER-An exact reproduction tington were recalled many times for repetitions of their character songs.
+Both are artists and their number merited the applause which it receivdevelopment: art exhibitions, some practical method of moving good ex-hibitions from place to place; the eduon the fine arts; more effective con-trol of government fine arts, the posibility of a bureau, with consulting board, to control the fine arts of the government; art education; free entry of foreign works of art.
+The officers of the National Academy of Art include:

+President, J. Plerpont Morgan, New York; first vice president, Charles L. Hutchinson, Chicago; second vice president, Charles M. Foulke, Washington, D. C.; third vice president, H. Win-throp Pierce, Boston, Mass.; secreta, y, Glenn Brown, Washington, D. C.; treas-urer, E. Francis Riggs, Washington, STRUCK BY A TRAIN.